dddingnan/cs-665-assignment-6/README.md

 Separate Concerns: Main is doing a bit of everything - consider whether some responsibilities could be moved to other classes to adhere to the Single Responsibility Principle.

 Improve User Feedback: When starting up, the system could give more feedback about what's happening, such as "Loading beverages...", "Loading condiments...", etc.

+---

+- 2.

+Refactoring the FileLoader class can improve its clarity, robustness, and maintainability.
+Here are some suggestions for refactoring this class:

+Use Constants for Fixed Values: The line and splitBy variables seem to be constants, but they're not declared as such.
+You should declare them as private static final.

+Remove Public Modifiers from Internal Variables: The line and splitBy variables should be private if they're not intended for use outside the class.

+Use Try-With-Resources for Better Resource Management: You're already doing this, which is good practice for managing resources like file streams.

+Extract Common Code: The code for reading from the CSV file and splitting lines is repeated in both loadBeverageFile and loadCondimentFile.
+This could be refactored into a common method.

+Centralize Error Handling: The error handling could be refactored to reduce redundancy and possibly to centralize logging or error reporting.

+Improve Feedback Mechanism: Rather than printing to the console, consider using a logging framework or throwing exceptions that can be logged/handled by the caller.

+Enhance File Path Handling: Use Path and Files.newBufferedReader instead of FileReader for better path handling and charset management.

+---

 ### `Answer`